tirth5828/git-workshop-21/README.md

 # git-workshop-21

-A workshop to refresh Git and GitHub concepts before contribute-a-thon
+A workshop to refresh Git and GitHub concepts before contr

+-   This is a bullet point